CartoDB/pages-training/Census 101.md

 ## Australia

-[Australian Bureau of Stastics](https://www.abs.gov.au/geography) Latest on DO is 2011
+[Australian Bureau of Stastics](https://www.abs.gov.au/geography)
+* Latest on DO is 2011
-Latest available in Australia is 2016 - ask for update
+* Latest available is 2016 - ask for update

 Diagram 1: ASGS ABS Structures: